Azure/iot-identity-service/docs/develop-an-agent.md

 #### TLS Authentication w/ Keys Stored in an HSM

-Since X.509 private keys are not exposed outside the Keys Service (e.g. may only exist in an HSM and never loaded into memory), an OpenSSL engine for the Keys Service is provided that can be used with the C SDK to enable processes to perform TLS authentication against IoT Hub.
+X.509 private keys are not exposed outside the Keys Service (e.g. may only exist in an HSM and never loaded into memory).
+An OpenSSL engine for the Keys Service that can be used with the C SDK to enable processes to perform TLS authentication against IoT Hub is provided.

 Code snippet samples for using OpenSSL engines with the C SDK are available [here](https://github.com/azure/azure-iot-sdk-c/blob/master/iothub_client/devdoc/iothubclient_c_library.md#openssl-engine-examples).
-You can also see where its used in the implementation for the Device Update agent [here](https://github.com/Azure/iot-hub-device-update/blob/7a6e4c12d54df7a92984e935c3050f35e359a342/src/agent/src/main.c#L518).
+You can also see where it's used in the implementation for the Device Update agent [here](https://github.com/Azure/iot-hub-device-update/blob/7a6e4c12d54df7a92984e935c3050f35e359a342/src/agent/src/main.c#L518).

 ## Device and Module Provisioning